bitsai/jarvis/README.md

     spotify stop: stop playback
     spotify album <query>: play specified album
-    spotify albums <query>: list top 5 album results for the query spotify track <query>: play specified track
+    spotify albums <query>: list top 5 album results for the query spotify playlists <user>: list playlists for user (defaults to .lein-env :user) spotify track <query>: play specified track
     spotify tracks <query>: list top 5 track results for the query

 * By default, queries only return results available in the US.
 To change this, please update :country in .lein-env.

+* To enable playlist searches, please fill in :client-id and :client-secret in .lein-env.

 ### Wolfram Alpha